CensoredUsername/dynasm-rs/doc/langref_common.md

 ## Statements

-To make code that uses a lot of macros less verbose, dynasm-rs allows bare rust statements to be inserted inside `dynasm!` invocations.
+To make code that uses a lot of macros less verbose, dynasm-rs allows bare Rust statements to be inserted inside `dynasm!` invocations.
 This can be done by using a double semicolon instead of a single semicolon at the start of the line as displayed in the following equivalent examples:

 ```
 dynasm!(ops